RESOStandards/transport/proposals/data-provenance.md

 <br />

 # Summary of Changes
-* Adds a new shape to each resource called _Provenance_, which contains an ordered collection of entries.
+* Adds a new resource called Provenance, which can be expanded into related records and is not required at the top level, though providers MAY choose to support it.
-* Adds a new standard field called _Provenance_ to each resource.
+* Adds a new standard field to each resource called _Provenance_, which contains an ordered collection of entries.
-* Creates a new way of identifying sources of a record which incorporates the vendor, system, and provider.
+* Creates a new way of identifying who has had ownership of a record which incorporates the provider, system, and tenant using standard organization and system identifiers, when defined, and lets providers define their own local identifiers if needed.

 <br />